primev/preconf_bot/README.md

 ## About
 This repository provides a user friendly CLI interface for making preconfirmation bids from mev-commit for ETH transfers or blob transactions.
+Additionally a bidder can spin up the docker container and run directly with the example [bidder node docker](https://github.com/primev/bidder_node_docker)

 Transactions are sent directly to the builder as transaction payloads.
 Currently a fixed priority fee is used alongside a preconf bid amount.

 If you’re an advanced user, you can still skip the interactive mode by specifying all configurations via environment variables, .env files, or command-line flags.